cloudelementsca/certbot-automation/README.md

 - removes the TXT record that was added from the `--manual-auth-hook`

 # Pipeline
-The Azure DevOps pipeline is split into 2 jobs separating the [GoDaddy](#godaddy) and [Azure DNS Zone](#azure-dns-zone) tasks.
-The service principal (service connection) used to run the pipeline must have at least contributor on the Azure DNS Zone, and import permissions in the Azure KeyVault access policies.
-Replace the `serviceConnection` variable with the name of your service connection.
-The pipeline uses a variable group containing a secret variable with the password for the private key.
-The replace token task is configured to replace tokens with pattern `__<variable>__` in all files in the folder.
+- The Azure DevOps pipeline is split into 2 jobs separating the [GoDaddy](#godaddy) and [Azure DNS Zone](#azure-dns-zone) tasks.
+- The service principal (service connection) used to run the pipeline must have at least contributor on the Azure DNS Zone, and import permissions in the Azure KeyVault access policies.
+- Replace the `serviceConnection` variable with the name of your service connection.
+- The pipeline uses a variable group containing a secret variable with the password for the private key.
+The replace token task is configured to replace tokens with pattern `__<variable>__` in all files in the folder matching variable names.